-An exit qualification is an intermediate qualification, as noted above, for which the student may not have registered at the outset but which may be awarded on completion of specific modules/courses (or credit accumulated) in a longer programme of study, if the student leaves the programme.
-Exit qualifications are awarded at the discretion of the Board of Examiners and once a student has accepted an exit qualification they will not normally be permitted to continue their study of the same award with the University of London.
+An exit qualification is an intermediate qualification, as noted above, for which the student may not have registered at the outset, but which may be awarded on completion of specific modules/courses (or credit accumulated) in a longer programme of study, if the student leaves the programme.

+Exit qualifications are awarded at the discretion of the Board of Examiners.
+Once a student has been awarded an exit qualification, they will not normally be permitted to recommence their study on the same programme with the University of London.